scania/corporate-ui/readme.md

 Focus is right now set on getting a solid architecture in place.
 Any of the basic components that you'll be able to view in this repository is not finalized when it comes to design and CSS values.

+## Purpose

+Corporate UI is a library for using and building web components as custom elements.
+Custom elements enables developers to in a really easy way apply branding guidelies and apply interaction patterns without having to build them all from scratch.

 ## About Stencil JS

 The main change in the technology stack is that we've changing from Google Polymer to Stencil JS for creating Custom Elements.